Mr Motivator: Coronavirus pandemic period (2020–2021)

 In 2020, he joined BBC television's HealthCheck UK Live to "keep Britain fit in lockdown" during the COVID-19 pandemic, in line with the resurgence in home-based workout routines.
 Evans also worked with in May 2020 performed live workouts on Ideal World for a workout routine all in aid of AgeUK.

 In February 2021, Evans announced a partnership with Umbrella Training, where Evans hosted a series of online exercise classes, titled "No More Banana Bread", to help support the mental and physical wellbeing of Umbrella Training's apprentices, business partners and the wider hospitality industry.

 Also in February 2021, he recorded a special video message of support for Swindon's famous Oasis Leisure Centre, which permanently closed due to the pandemic.

 In April 2021, Evans worked with Colchester Borough Council and the Essex FaNs Network to deliver a series of online exercise classes for staff and residents in over 70 care homes throughout Essex.
 Evans also joined British Olympians Greg Rutherford, Nicola Adams, and Kelly Smith in launching the 'Energy Fit for the Futurend' campaign by Smart Energy GB, which aimed at encouraging people to install smart meters in their homes.

 In May 2021, Evans worked with Oasis, The Children's Society and Applause for Thought for their "Body and Soul" campaign, which encouraged over 30,000 taking part in online workout routines in schools, performing arts colleges and community centres across the United Kingdom.
 As part of "Get Travelling Week", Evans worked with TTG and ABTA to provide a series of online exercise classes, aimed at encouraging businesses in the tourism industry to focus on employee wellbeing.

 Later that month, Evans also provided a morning workout routine for people taking part in Centrepoint's STAY:UP campaign to raise money to support young homeless people.

 Personal life

-Evans lives with his wife Sandra Palmer and youngest daughter in St Ann, Jamaica, dividing his time between Jamaica and the United Kingdom.
-He has been married three times and has previously been in a relationship with Olympic javelin champion Tessa Sanderson.
+Evans lives with his wife Sandra Palmer and has previously been in a relationship with Olympic javelin champion Tessa Sanderson.
 Evans lost his 12-year-old grandchild to meningitis in November 2021, saying "the past few months were the darkest of my life".

 Evans was appointed Member of the Order of the British Empire (MBE) in the 2020 Birthday Honours for services to health and fitness.